Create a business entity to safeguard your assets and lower taxes

 From $275 plus state filing fees

-Preparation of Preparation and counter processing of nonprofit Articles of Incorporation and Bylaws with Basic 501(c)(3) application package which includes preparation of 501(c)(3) Application.
+Preparation of Preparation and counter processing of nonprofit Articles of Incorporation and Bylaws.
+This package does not include preparation of 501(c)(3) Tax Exemption Application.

 From $499 plus state filing fees